How to… teach blending

 • The ability to retrieve and match a meaning for the word they have sounded out.

-How can we help children who struggle with blending?
+How can we help children who find blending difficult?

 Fluent readers do this automatically and without thinking, but for some novice readers, a lot is going on in working memory.
-How can we help children who struggle with blending?
-Firstly, making sure they have automatic recall of letter/sounds is imperative to speed up the process.
+How can we help children who find blending difficult?
+Firstly, making sure they have automatic recall of letters/sounds is imperative to speed up the process.
 Secondly, making sure children have a sufficient vocabulary so they can identify the word they have just blended is also important.
 But what about the blending part?
 How can teachers help here?
 There are three ways of helping children blend sounds into words.
 The first puts more load on working memory.
 The next two put less load on working memory:

 Decode and blend – the child sounds out the sounds in the word separately and blends them together.